Analytical Framework for Power System Strength: Generalization of system strength

 The starting point is the dynamic model in the standard form of a set of Differential-Algebraic Equations (DAEs).
 The goal is to find an analytical expression for the strength indicators introduced above, in terms of the parameters $\bfg p$ and variables ($\bfg x(t)$ $\bfg y(t)$) of the system of DAEs.
 Formally:

 where $\Delta\bfg{\underline{\imath}}_{\rm pq}$ is a column vector containing the current injection of an independent current source at each bus (in $\rm pq$ coordinates relative to each bus), whereas $\Delta\bfg{\underline{v}}_{\rm v\theta}$, $\Delta\bfg{\underline{\eta}}'$, $\Delta\bfg{\underline{\eta}}''$ are column vectors containing the change due to $\Delta \bfg{\underline{\imath}}_{\rm pq}$ in the voltage, the first-order CF, and the second-order CF, at each bus, respectively.
-Therefore, $\szero$, $\sone$ and $\stwo$ are square matrices whose elements are smaller square matrices (2x2) containing the strength metrics as defined in \eqref{eq:sdef00}-\eqref{eq:sdef22}.
-We are particularly interested in the diagonal elements of the matrices, which are the bus sensitivities with respect to a change in the current injection at the same bus, i.e., the sought strength indicators.
-The off-diagonal elements are in turn a measure of the sensitivity of a bus with respect to changes in the current injection at a different bus, and is a byproduct of the formulation with relevant information that can be used in future work.
+Therefore, $\szero$, $\sone$, and $\stwo$ are square matrices containing information on strength.
+In particular, the sought indicators are those on the diagonal, namely the bus voltage sensitivities to changes in current injection at the same bus.
+Each element of the diagonal is a smaller square matrix (2x2) containing the strength metrics as defined in \eqref{eq:sdef00}-\eqref{eq:sdef22}.
+The off-diagonal elements of $\szero$, $\sone$, and $\stwo$ are in turn a measure of the sensitivity of a bus with respect to changes in the current injection at a different bus, and a byproduct of the formulation with relevant information that can be used in future work.

 The dependence on time of $\bfg x(t)$ and $\bfg y(t)$ is at two specific times: right before ($-$) and right after ($+$) the current injection change introduced by $\Delta\bfg{\underline{\imath}}_{\rm pq}$.
 Thus, \eqref{eq:dv_sought}-\eqref{eq:detaa_sought} can be expressed more precisely as follows: